 3. Structural and Electrical Hardening.
-ACE will invest up to a total of \$24 million in the Structural and Electrical Hardening Sub-program over the next five years following the issuance of a Board Order approving the Stipulation.
-This investment will be recoverable through the cost recovery mechanism established in the Stipulation.
-The twelve feeders where work will be performed under this sub-program are identified in Confidential Appendix One.
-The work to be performed in this subprogram includes: storm guying, replacement of wood cross-arms and braces, pole and conductor upgrades, and elevation of padmounted transformers and equipment in areas that are the most vulnerable to the effects of severe weather.
+ACE will invest up to a total of \$24 million in the Structural and Electrical Hardening Sub-program over the next five years following the issuance of a Board Order approving this Settlement.
+This investment will be recoverable through the cost recovery mechanism established herein.
+The twelve feeders where work will be performed under this sub-program are identified in Confidential Appendix One.4 The work to be performed in this sub-program includes: storm guying, replacement of wood cross-arms and braces, pole and conductor upgrades, and elevation of pad-mounted transformers and equipment in areas that are the most vulnerable to the effects of severe weather.